Resveratrol

 2

-Systematic review and meta-analysis of 11 RCTs examining resveratrol in T2DM patients.
+Evidence review and pooled analysis of 11 clinical trials examining resveratrol in T2DM patients.
 (Liu et al. 2014, Am J Clin Nutr; or related)

 Modest reductions in fasting glucose, HbA1c, insulin resistance, systolic BP.
 Effect sizes modest.
 Note: T2DM management uses metformin, GLP-1 agonists, SGLT-2 inhibitors as evidence-based first-line — resveratrol adjunctive at most.